-Helen is Head of Operations for Nottinghamshire LMC’s subsidiary company, Practice Support Services (PSS).
-Her role involves overseeing the strategic development and day to day operations of the services offered through PSS including the national LMC Buying Group and managing the Phoenix Programme.
-Helen was previously Nottinghamshire LMC’s Head of Communications.
+Helen is Director of Services for Nottinghamshire LMC Ltd and its subsidiary company, Practice Support Services (PSS).
+Her role involves overseeing the strategic development and day to day operations of the services offered through the LMC and PSS including the national LMC Buying Group and managing the Phoenix Programme.
+Helen was previously PSS's Head of Operations and Nottinghamshire LMC’s Head of Communications.
 Before joining the LMC, she worked for a large membership organisation as its press officer/head of press relations and before that spent some years working as a broadcast journalist and editor.

 Raheema has worked for Nottinghamshire LMC since January 2018 initially under a Level 3 business administration apprenticeship.
 Having worked in this role for just over a year, she gained a wide range of new skills and was offered the opportunity to stay at the LMC in a different role.
-Raheema is now working as an Administration Assistant for the Phoenix Programme.
-One of her main duties includes liaising with doctors who have registered their interest in the Phoenix Programme.
+Raheema is now working as Communications and Events Assistant which involves managing the Phoenix Programme's social media feeds as well as supporting our events.